-Withholding tax of 15% applies on Luxembourg domestic dividends (this withholding tax is not a final discharge of tax).
+Withholding tax of 15% applies to Luxembourg domestic dividends (this withholding tax is not a final discharge of tax).
 For final taxation, dividend income is subject to progressive income tax rates.
-A 50% tax exemption can be obtained on dividend income paid by a fully taxable company resident in a European Union Member State or a State that has concluded a tax treaty with Luxembourg.
+A 50% tax exemption of the gross dividend can be obtained on dividend income paid by a fully taxable company resident in a European Union Member State or a State that has concluded a tax treaty with Luxembourg.

-Interest paid or attributed to a Luxembourg resident individual by a paying agent located in Luxembourg is subject to a 10% withholding tax, which represents a full discharge of the taxes.
+Interest paid or attributed to a Luxembourg resident individual by a paying agent located in Luxembourg is subject to a 20% withholding tax, which represents a full discharge of the taxes.

-Resident taxpayers receiving cross-border interest income can also apply for 10% flat rate taxation to the extent that the paying agent is located in another EU Member State, or EEA State subject to a specific request to be submitted to the tax authorities before 31 March 2016 for the 2015 tax year.
+Resident taxpayers receiving cross-border interest income can also apply for 20% flat rate taxation to the extent that the paying agent is located in another EU Member State, or EEA State subject to a specific request to be submitted to the tax authorities before 31 March 2017 for the 2016 tax year.

-Interest payments which do not fall within the scope of the 10% taxation (e.g. income received from a UCIT, interest paid by certain foreign paying agents, etc.) continue to be subject to taxation according to progressive income tax rates via an income tax return.
+Interest payments which do not fall within the scope of the 20% taxation (e.g. income received from a UCIT, interest paid by certain foreign paying agents, etc.) continue to be subject to taxation according to progressive income tax rates via an income tax return.
 A lump-sum deduction of EUR 1,500 (doubled for taxpayers taxable jointly) applies to total dividend and interest income (subject to progressive taxation) received during the tax year.

-Capital gains on movable properties
+Capital gains on immovable properties